London Assembly: London Youth Assembly

 The London Assembly also operates a London Youth Assembly (LYA), which is made up of young people from across London.
 Each London borough elects or selects a representative and deputy representative to serve on the assembly.
 The procedure for choosing a representative is different in each borough, with some boroughs electing representatives while other representatives are selected by their local youth forum or council.
 Representatives are aged 11 to 19, or 11 to 25 if they have a disability or special needs.
 A representative may be known as a London Youth Assembly Member (LYAM) and a deputy representative may be known as a Deputy London Youth Assembly Member (DLYAM).

-Ashan Khehra served as Chair of the London Youth Assembly (LYA) between 2024-25.He was elected unanimously in April 2024.
+Ashan Khehra served as Chair of the London Youth Assembly (LYA) between 2024-25.
+He was elected unanimously in April 2024.
 He previously served as the LYA Member for Hounslow.
 Khehra has oversaw efforts to re-establish the Assembly following a period of inactivity.
 During his tenure, the LYA introduced several new initiatives, including the London Youth Achievement Awards, developed in partnership with the London Assembly to mark its 25th anniversary.
 He also implemented a shadow cabinet within the Assembly, intended to provide a structured way for young people to engage with and contribute to discussions on city-level policy.

-The current Chair is Hugo Maxwell who is the LYAM for Bromley.